Mind's Mirror: Distilling Self-Evaluation Capability and Comprehensive Thinking from Large Language Models: Limitations

 \section{Limitations}

 Despite the promising results and advancements achieved in our study, certain limitations need acknowledgment and further investigation:

-\begin{enumerate} \item \textbf{Limited teacher and student model selection}: The experiments we conducted primarily utilized a single teacher model, GPT-3.5, and one student model, the T5-Base.
+\begin{enumerate} \item \textbf{Limited teacher and student models}: The experiments we conducted primarily utilized a single teacher model, GPT-3.5, and two student models, T5-Base and T5-Large.
 While these selections were influenced by their current popularity and efficacy, it is crucial to note that the landscape of LLMs and SLMs is rapidly evolving.
 As such, our distillation method may manifest differently when paired with other architectures or models.
-Future work will entail more extensive experimentation across a gamut of models to establish the universality of our method.
+Future work will involve testing a wider range of models to confirm the universality of our method.

 \item \textbf{Limited tasks}: Although we evaluated our methods on three different NLP tasks, NLP tasks are broad and complex.
-Therefore, future evaluations of our method's performance on a wider range of tasks are needed in order to provide a more comprehensive evaluation of its strengths and potential weaknesses.
+Therefore, future evaluations of our method's performance on a wider range of tasks are needed to provide a more comprehensive evaluation of its strengths and potential weaknesses.

-\item \textbf{Self-evaluation reliability}: One inherent limitation of the self-evaluation process is its reliance on the LLM's own introspection.
-If the LLM's self-evaluation mechanism is flawed or biased, this could be reflected in the distilled SLM.
-In future work, we will study the differences in self-evaluation capabilities among different LLMs (e.g., Llama 2, GPT-4) and how such differences impact the performances of distilled SLMs. \end{enumerate}
+\item \textbf{Self-evaluation reliability}: One inherent limitation of the self-evaluation process is its reliance on the LLM's capacity for introspection.
+If the LLM's self-evaluation mechanism is flawed or biased, it might adversely affect the distilled SLM.
+In future work, we will investigate the differences in self-evaluation capabilities among different LLMs, such as Llama 2~\citep{touvron2023llama}, GPT-3.5, and GPT-4~\citep{openai2023gpt4}, and how these differences affect the performance of distilled SLMs. \end{enumerate}

 In conclusion, while we have made significant strides in advancing the distillation process from LLMs to SLMs, there exists a plethora of avenues for further refinement and exploration.
 Future endeavors should aim to address these limitations to ensure broader and more robust applicability.